CosmoStat/wf-psf/long-runs/README.md

 	- Type of saved model to use for the evaluation.
 Can be 'final' for a full model, 'checkpoint' for model weights or 'external' for a different model not saved under the same base_id as the current one..

 - `--saved_cycle`, default="cycle2", type: str
 	- Saved cycle to use for the evaluation.
-Can be 'cycle1' or 'cycle2'.
+Can be 'cycle1', 'cycle2', ..., 'cycleN'.
 ### Evaluation parameters

 - `--gt_n_zernikes`, default=45, type: int